• Home

 In general, kayaking Horseshoe Bend is easy.
 The Colorado River is incredibly calm here (Class I rapids), with just enough of a current to gently guide you downstream.
 There were several long stretches where we didn’t paddle at all, and instead just leisurely floated along, taking it all in.

-Side note: this is also why we took a bit longer to finish our paddle, but we were 100% okay with that!
+Side note: this is also why we took a bit longer to finish both paddles, but we were 100% okay with that!

 If you do experience heavy winds, find a spot to pull over for awhile and see if you can wait it out.